Aryaman2709/MyStory/story.md

 During the Autumn season, when there were leaves all over the place , people called for the leafblower to help them clear the leaves.
+Now take up the role of the Leaf Blower Man and help the city clean up the leaves.